AALIYA96/servicenow_ticket_classification/README.md

 which is directly related to the department of the issue .
 For example an issue ticket describing network connection problem must be directed to the network  category/department.

-2. Implementation and Experimental Results
+2. Implementation and Experimental Results :
-The recommended system is implemented using previously labeled data.
+A classification model is implemented using previously labeled data.

 2.1 Dataset